scrapy/scrapy/docs/topics/spiders.rst

       :class:`~scrapy.settings.Settings` instance, see the
       :ref:`topics-settings` topic for a detailed introduction on this subject.

+   .. attribute:: logger

+      Python logger created with the Spider's :attr:`name`.
+You can use it to send log messages through it as described on :ref:`topics-logging-from-spiders`.

    .. method:: from_crawler(crawler, \*args, \**kwargs)

        This is the class method used by Scrapy to create your spiders.